DataDog/datadog-agent/cmd/secret-backend/README.md

 ## Configuring your secrets

-- <b>Local File</b>: If you are storing your secrets in a file (JSON or YAML), create the file in the appropriate format with key value pairs mapping to your secret values:
+- <b>Local File</b>: If you are storing your secrets in a file (JSON or YAML), create the file in the appropriate format with key value pairs mapping to your secret values.
+The path and name to this file should be passed in via the `file_path` in the example above accordingly:

     ```
     ## YAML